mistic100/jQuery-QueryBuilder/README.md

 ### Run

-Install Node dependencies `npm install` then run `grunt` in the root directory to generate production files inside `dist`.
+ * `npm install` to install Node dependencies .
+ * `npm build` to build a standalone builder.
+ * `npm serve` to open the example page with automatic build and livereload.

 #### Options for show/hide feature